miltonian/principles/README.md

 ## Features

-- **First Principles Decomposition**: Break down your singular goal into its most fundamental truths or components—the smallest, indivisible parts of the problem.
+- **First Principles Decomposition**: Break down your goal or problem statement into its most fundamental truths or components—the smallest, indivisible parts of the problem.
 - **Automated Agent Generation**: Generate specialized agents that address each fundamental component of your goal.
 - **Enhanced Performance**: Agents are tailored to your specific problem, enabling more effective processing of subsequent prompts.
 - **Modular and Extensible Design**: Build complex systems by integrating generated agents into larger workflows or nesting them within other agents.